okohll/abdocs/content/docs/integrations/push-example-zapier.md

 > One small note to do with this specific example only – Twilio likes to receive phone numbers in international format but without the leading +, i.e. rather than “07891 123456”, use “447891123456”.
 In real life we’d probably create a calculation field to format them this way, for now we’ll just make sure to enter test numbers like that.

-## Zapier Setup - receiving data from agileBase
+## Zapier Setup - receiving data from Agilebase
-That’s the agileBase side of things prepared, now to Zapier.
+That’s the Agilebase side of things prepared, now to Zapier.

 Log into your Zapier account and press the _Make a Zap!_ button.

 Under _choose app_, select _Webhooks by Zapier_.
-Webhooks are the way to communicate with agileBase.
+Webhooks are the way to communicate with Agilebase.
 At the time of writing you’ll need a paid Zapier account to use them.

 Under _choose trigger event_ two options will be shown - _Retrieve Poll_ and _Catch Hook_.
-In brief, if you select _Retrieve Poll_, Zapier will regularly poll agileBase (say every 5 minutes) to check if there’s any new data to retrieve.
-If you select _Catch Hook_, communication will instead be started by agileBase, which will ‘push’ data to Zapier only when there is something new to send.
+In brief, if you select _Retrieve Poll_, Zapier will regularly poll Agilebase (say every 5 minutes) to check if there’s any new data to retrieve.
+If you select _Catch Hook_, communication will instead be started by Agilebase, which will ‘push’ data to Zapier only when there is something new to send.

 Here, we’ll use Catch Hook, which is generally recommended.
-It’s more efficient and a bit easier to set up, as agileBase will automatically record the time each record is sent to Zapier.
+It’s more efficient and a bit easier to set up, as Agilebase will automatically record the time each record is sent to Zapier.
 Otherwise, you’ll have to set up additional steps in Zapier to send this information back.

 ![Zapier catch hook](/zapier-catch-hook.png)

 When you press Continue, Zapier will provide you with a custom URL and some additional options which can be left unchanged.
-Copy this URL and record it in agileBase: go to the view’s _manage_ tab, show the _Send_ panel and select _send data to a third party system using the API_.
+Copy this URL and record it in Agilebase: go to the view’s _manage_ tab, show the _Send_ panel and select _send data to a third party system using the API_.
 Paste the Zapier URL into the space provided:

 ![Zapier aB push](/zapier-ab-push.png)